balthorium/pcg-id/draft-abiggs-saag-primitives-for-conf-group-comms.md

   * a URI that uniquely identifies the GK,
   * the acct URI of the creator of the GK,
+  * a hash of the GMBC tail block at the time this key was created,
   * an encrypted JWK {{RFC7517}} that contains the symmetric key material, and
   * a timestamp indicating the date and time the GK was created.